Speech-Rule-Engine/speech-rule-engine/README.md

 can be specified in a syntax using Xpath expressions.
 It was originally designed for translation of MathML and MathJax DOM elements for the ChromeVox screen reader.
-Besides the rules originally designed for the use in ChromeVox, it also has an implemententation of the full set of Mathspeak rules In addition it contains a library for semantic interpretation and enrichment of MathML expressions.
+Besides the rules originally designed for the use in ChromeVox, it also has an implemententation of the full set of Mathspeak rules.
+In addition it contains a library for semantic interpretation and enrichment of MathML expressions.

 There are two ways of using this engine.
 Either as a package via npm or by